Who Is Considered an International Student?

 - Original-language copies of all transcripts and diplomas/academic certificates.

 - A separate, word-for-word, English-language translation of all academic records you submit to us.
 The translation should either come directly from the school itself or a professional, certified translator.
 It must contain all information shown on the original-language documents and “mirror” them as precisely as possible.
-Dual-language transcripts are not acceptable.
+Dual-language transcripts are acceptable.

 Please note that USC does not accept or recognize credential evaluation reports from outside agencies for purposes of admissions review.